ariq-ojan/proc-dashboard/README.md

 | `sql/`          | Table schema + example SQL queries           |
 | `screenshots/`  | Visuals from the Tableau dashboard           |
 | `README.md`     | Project documentation (you're reading it)    |

+## ⚠️ Limitations and Future Improvements

+The dashboard was built as a lightweight decision-support tool specifically for the procurement team.
+It has very limited usability due to the data that was available to access.
+There are several areas where further improvements and integrations could expand its value:

+**1. ⚙️ Integration with Engineering & Production Planning**

+Currently, the dashboard focuses only on executed orders.
+If authorized, demands from the production and engineering team can also be collected straight from AMOS.
+This would provide visibility into active or upcoming demands, which would enable:
+   -Real-time tracking of procurement coverage and fulfillment gaps -Identification of unfilfilled or overdue material requests -Demand trend analysis, allowing the procurement team to anticipate future needs based on seasonality or recurring patterns.

+**2. 📊 Supplier Performance Tracking**

+SPR (Supplier Performance Reviews) which includes supplier response rate, accuracy, consistency, QC, etc. are not included in this dashboard.
+Linking SPR data would allow the team to:
+- Highlight top-performing or at-risk suppliers
+- Identify suppliers with expired or obsolete performance reviews
+- Flag newer or unauthorized suppliers for furher vetting.

+**3. 💰 Finance Integration**

+Finance was the greatest bottleneck in the procurement operations as both departments have a really hard time communicating and showing urgency.
+If invoices can be systematically recorded, and budget/target spending can be shared with our team, it would grant more visibility of:

+- Outstanding payments
+- Budget vs Actual spend
+- Cost savings
+- Incoming and paid invoices

+**4. 🚚 Logistics & Procurement Cycle Tracking**

+There is no current visibility into shipment movement or detailed procurement stage tracking.
+With more data from the logistics/supply chain team, future enhancements could include:

+- Shipment status (in transit, at freight forwarder, customs clearance)
+- Delivery terms and vendor lead time breakdowns
+- A more granular view of procurement cycle stages: request, PO issuance, confirmation, shipment, GRN, invoicing, payment

+**5. 📦 Warehouse Integration (Advanced)**

+Integration with warehouse modules and inventory systems could unlock further insights like:
+- Stock availability and reorder levels
+- Purchase triggers based on historical demand
+- Items failed in receiving inspection